 The Garo women are typically clad in a blouse and unstitched ‘lungi’ called ‘Dakmanda’.
 They also have a pullover fastened around the waist called Ganna, worn in two ways- Dakmanda and Daksari.
 Ornaments are a part and parcel of the Garo way of life.
 The ladies of Jaintia wear a velvet pullover with a sarong called ‘Thoh Khyrwang’.

 Mizoram has a wonderful repertoire of ethnic dresses for all groups.
 The Mizo women wear the ‘Puan’, which is matched with the shirt called Kawrechi.
 The girls are clad in the ‘Puanchei’ especially during festivals like ‘Chapchar Kut’.
 The attire is an interplay of black and white shades.
 The blouses worn by girls are called Kawrchei.
 The men of the state are clad in 7 feet by 5 feet material.
 Mizoram, by and large, has the most ethnic Indian dresses amongst all others.

-The Naga women wear ‘Angami’, which is a sleeveless top-‘vachi’ worn over a slip called ‘Neikhro’ and white skirt ‘pfemhou’.
-The skirt is generally a folded material which goes past the legs.
-The men usually wear angami outfit which has a kilt and a wrapper.
+The Naga women wear ‘Angami’, which is a sleeveless top-‘vachi’ worn over a slip called ‘Neikhro’ and a white skirt ‘pfemhou’.
+The skirt is generally a folded material that goes past the legs.
+The men usually wear an angami outfit which has a kilt and a wrapper.
 The shawl worn by them is called the Ratapfe.
 The kilt is usually tinged with blue, whereas the shawl is in a beautiful shade of bright red.